chirpstack/chirpstack-docs/src/chirpstack/use/devices.md

 capabilities.
 E.g. the Device profile defines if the device is of type OTAA or ABP.

+### For Relay capable devices

+Relay capable devices need to be explicitly added for Relay to work:

+1. select such devices by the tick box on the left side
+2. click the **Selected devices** button from top-right side
+3. choose **Add to relay** option

 ### Tags and variables

 Each device can have multiple user-defined tags and variables assigned.